DinethPrabashana/core4/README.md

 ### What’s included

 - New database table: `maintenance_records` to persist records with timestamps, engineer name, status, readings (as JSON), recommended action, notes, annotated image snapshot, anomaly list, and a snapshot `location` (editable per record so you can override or refine the transformer's stored location).
-- Backend REST API (full CRUD):
+- Backend REST API (full CRUD + PDF export):
   - `GET /api/records?transformer_id=...&inspection_id=...` – list records (optionally filter by transformer and inspection)
   - `POST /api/records` – create a record snapshot
   - `GET /api/records/:id` – fetch one record
   - `PUT /api/records/:id` – update an existing record (e.g. notes/status)
   - `DELETE /api/records/:id` – permanently delete a maintenance record
+  - `GET /api/records/export/pdf?transformer_id=...&inspection_id=...` – download a structured PDF of records
 - Frontend UI:
   - In the inspection view, a “Generate Maintenance Record” button appears once an annotated image exists.
-  - A form modal lets you fill: Engineer, Status (OK / Needs Maintenance / Urgent Attention), Voltage/Current, Recommended Action, and Notes.
-It shows the annotated thermal image and a table of anomalies.
+  - A form modal clearly separates System Data (transformer metadata, inspection number) from Engineer Inputs.
+Inputs include: Engineer, Status (OK / Needs Maintenance / Urgent Attention), Voltage/Current, Recommended Action, Additional Remarks, and Location.
+It shows the annotated thermal image and a table of anomalies (with comments).
   - Each inspection row now has a dedicated “Records” button to view only that inspection’s maintenance records (scoped history).
   - Record History modal supports in-table and detail-pane deletion of individual records (with confirmation).
+  - Export PDF button in Record History to download all records for the transformer, optionally scoped to the selected inspection.
   - Print-ready layout via the browser’s print dialog.
   - Human-friendly inspection numbering displayed (e.g. `T1-INSP3`) derived from order of inspections for a transformer.